×

 Open captions are embedded in the video files preventing viewers from turning them off.
 They’re hard-coded or burned and encoded with the film.
 Many producers choose open captions for audiences who may not have the ability to turn the captions on/off or even know the option is there.

-For example, many foreign movies at the cinema will use open captions.
-Many businesses use open captions for their web video localization.
-The other benefit of open captions is that you have more control of the styling.
-Great for brands who want to use fonts or specific colours.
+For example, many foreign movies at the cinema will use open captions or businesses use open captions for their web video localisation.
+The other benefit of open captions is that you have more control of the styling – great for brands who want to use fonts or specific colours.

 Closed captions are the opposite.
 If you don’t have any trouble hearing the audio, you can choose to turn off the closed captions with a simple click.
 You may have already come across this with YouTube or Netflix captions.